 To view or sort the performance information by location:

 - Go to one.newrelic.com > Browser > (select an app) > Filterable geography.

 - To drill down to a specific area, mouse over or select any area on the geographical map, or select any of the ten worst performing locations from the list to the right of the map.

-- To view specific performance metrics, select any of the attributes below the funnel icon.
+- To view specific performance data, select any of the attributes below the funnel icon.

 - To compare page load and network performance with historical data, review the charts below the map on the Map view and Key attribute charts tabs.

 - To view additional charts of your data, click the Key attribute charts tab.